Working Papers (when not listed elsewhere)

 - Carrion, Carlos, Nebiyou Tilahun, and David Levinson (2012) Monte Carlo Simulation of Adaptive Stated Preference Survey with a case study: Effects of Aggregate Mode Shares on Individual Mode Choice.

-- Giacomin, David J. , Luke S. James, and David M. Levinson (2012)Trends in Metropolitan Network Circuity
+- Giacomin, David J. and David M. Levinson (2012)Road network circuity in metropolitan areas

 - Iacono, Michael, David Levinson, Ahmed El-Geneidy, and Rania Wasfi (2012) Markov Chain Model of Land Use Change in the Twin Cities